finom/use-change/README.md

 ## 👷 Designing the store

-You can use an object literal to define store for simple use, but real world data usually consists more than just a `count`.
 It's recommended to build your store as a class instance.
 Shape of the class is 100% custom and it doesn't require to use decorators or wrappers.

 ```js
 // ./store.ts